 Out-of-state domestic graduate students must take the necessary steps to establish California residency (for non-resident tuition purposes) immediately upon the first quarter of matriculation.
-Students must immediately establish legal ties to California through acquisition of all applicable governmental evidence of intent by December 18, 2020 (End of Fall 2020).
-The campus Residency

-Deputy is the person to contact for more information about establishing California residency.
-He may be reached at Residency@sa.ucsb.edu or (805)893-3692.
+Students must immediately establish legal ties to California through acquisition of all applicable governmental evidence of intent by December 15, 2024 (last day of fall quarter, 2024, corresponding to the 4 consecutive quarters needed to establish residency).
+The campus Residency Deputy is the person to contact for more information about establishing California residency, and can be reached at Residency@sa.ucsb.edu.
 To learn more, visit the UC Residency Requirements page.